 Competitors in the gamer and creator peripherals market.
 Our primary competitors in the market for gaming keyboards and mice include Logitech and Razer.
 Our primary competitors in the market for headset and related audio products include Logitech, Razer and Kingston through its HyperX brand.
-Our primary competitors in the gamer and creator streaming accessories market include Logitech, following its acquisition of Blue Microphones, and AVerMedia, our primary competitors in the pro gaming controller market includes Microsoft and Logitech.
+Our primary competitors in the gamer and creator streaming accessories market include Logitech, following its acquisition of Blue Microphones, and AVerMedia.
+Our primary competitors in the performance controller market include Microsoft and Logitech.

 Competitors in the gaming components and systems market.
 Our primary competitors in the market for PSUs, cooling solutions and computer cases include Cooler Master, NZXT, EVGA, Seasonic and Thermaltake.
 Our primary competitors in the markets for DRAM modules include G.Skill, Kingston through its HyperX brand and Micron through its Crucial division.
-Our primary competitors in the market for prebuilt gaming PCs include Dell through its Alienware brand, HP through its Omen brand, Asus and Razer.
+Our primary competitors in the market for prebuilt gaming PCs and laptops include Dell through its Alienware brand, HP through its Omen brand, Asus and Razer.
+Our primary competitors in the market for custom-built gaming PCs and laptops include PCs and laptops include iBuypower and Cyberpower.